revolist/revogrid-docs/demo/index.md

 <script setup>
 import Grid from './vue/DemoMain.vue'
 </script>

-# Main demo

 :::tip
 `revo-grid` shares API throughout all frameworks.
 It means you can transfer experience from any of our demos between all frameworks.
 :::

 <Grid />